Studying the lives of saints inspires us along our spiritual journey. We learn about the possibilities of our own achievements through their examples.

 Just as we select our food carefully, being attentive to its nutritional content, we must also choose our mental food with care.
 Reading or studying is a form of keeping company.
 The choices we make have a direct effect on our state of mind.
 Choose well.

-If you’re new to the spiritual path and feel unable to make your own wise choices, it’s best to ask for help.
+If you’re new to the spiritual path and feel unable to make your own wise choices, it’s best to seek help.
 The list provided in part one of this article is a good start.

 Avoid Doubt, Criticism, and Fault-Finding